skyler-myers-db/datapact/README.md

 # DataPact 🚀

-**An enterprise-grade, programmatic data validation accelerator for Databricks.**
+**An enterprise grade, programmatic data validation accelerator for Databricks.**

 DataPact ensures the integrity of your data by creating a "pact" between your source and target tables.
-It programmatically generates, runs, and reports on a suite of validation tests directly within your Databracks workspace, enabling reliable and scalable data quality assurance.
+It programmatically generates, runs, and reports on a suite of validation tests directly within your Databricks workspace, enabling reliable and scalable data quality assurance.

 ---